|Download Quant Power Book (800+ Pages)||Free Download Now|

-Odd sentence is a recent addition to Bank PO examination.
-It appeared first time in SBI PO Mains 2016.
-Since it was introduced only last year and the exam is online, we do not have much practice material.
-Many students are not even aware of what exactly the question demands.
+Odd sentence is a newest addition to Bank PO examination.
+It was asked for the first time in SBI PO Mains 2016.
+Since it was asked in an online examination, we do not have much practice material as of now.
+Many of the students are not even aware of what it is and what the questions actually demands.

-- It is nothing out of the world but a modified way of asking Parajumbles or Sentence Rearrangement.
-In the question you will have five or more sentences, out of which one sentence won’t fit into the scheme of things, whereas rest of the sentences will make a coherent paragraph or will contribute to the main idea of the paragraph.
+- It is nothing except a new way of asking Parajumbles or sentence rearrangement.
+In such questions, you will be having five or more sentences, of which one sentence will not fit into the context of the passage while the rest will relate to the main idea given in the paragraph.

-- In short, Odd Sentence is nothing but a new way of testing the old concept of Parajumbles (PJ).
-Students adept at PJ, will find it easier to crack these questions.
+- In short, odd sentence is just a new way of testing the old concept of Parajumbles.
+Students habitual to parajumbles, will find it easy to solve such questions

 Understanding the Nuances

 Try the following question and pick the odd one out

 Ex 1) 1.
 India 2.
 China 3.
 UAE 4.Japan 5.
 Beglium